 Use the Populate user fields from my profile and Populate organization fields from my organization buttons to complete the fields automatically.

 - Click Next.

 - In Step 5: Review License File, confirm that the information is correct.

 In the table under Products, the quantity is 1.
 This means that one authorization number will be generated in the license file.
 This number can be used to authorize all available ArcGIS Pro Advanced licenses (30 in this example).

 - Under Delivery Method, specify whether you want to download the license file or receive it by email.

 In this example, the file will be downloaded.

-- Optionally, add a note or choose a tag for your license file.
+- Optionally, add a note to your license file.

 - Click Create File.